rayinla/rayinla.github.io/_posts/2018-5-19-javascript-variables.md

 }
 ```

-Notice the assignment operator.
-In this example, I've declared and initialized my variable at the same time.
-The equals sign in this case is not the same as the equal sign you use in math.
-It simply means that you want to assign particular data to a variable name you made up.
-The operator used is called an assignment operator.
+>Note: In this example, we've declared and initialized our variable at the same time.

-Alright.
-Remember what I mentioned about global and local variables.
-You're probably guessing that if I were to use this variable outside of the block, we should get an error.
+Remember what we discussed about global and local variables.
+You're probably guessing that if we were to use this variable outside of the `if` block, we should get an error.

 ```javascript
 if(3===3){